 To get the right timing I first watch the water and how the waves behave.
 There are beaches where the waves hit the shore very evenly.
 In other places I can encounter waves, which roll much farther up the beach from time to time.
 I should always be prepared for those in order to stay safe and keep my equipment dry.

 An important part is to vary the exposure times.
 To capture waves something between 0.3s and 1s might just be right.
 But it’s good to have a few longer exposed photos too, which I might blend in to parts of the image where too much is going on.
 Having the filters on my belt it’s easy to switch the setup.
-My usual workflow when it comes to changing exposure times is first to change the f-stop staying between f/8 and f/13, if possible.
-Then I use my Lee 0.9 ND filter or even my Big Stopper.
+My usual workflow when it comes to changing exposure times is first to change the f-stop, staying between f/8 and f/13, if possible.
+Then I use my Kase 0.9 ND filter or even my Lee Big Stopper.

-When I photograph before sunrise the exposure times will naturally be longer.
+When I photograph seascapes before sunrise the exposure times will naturally be longer.
 I think this fits in quite well with the mood of dawn and creates kind of a mystic look.
 So I seldom increase the ISO to get shorter exposures during that time.

-One more thing about the tripod positioning: For a dynamic perspective I have to get down with the camera.
-This way the backflow of water around the tripod will draw the viewer into the image.
+One more thing about the tripod positioning: For a dynamic perspective I have to get down low with the camera.
+This way the back-flow of water around the tripod will draw the viewer into the image.
 But it’s important that I don’t go too low.
 I don’t want to sacrifice the middle ground.
 If I have rocks in the foreground, I’d rather like to see the water flowing around them than looking against a wall.
-I love compositions where one sees enough of the beach to imagine himself walking along it.
+I love compositions where one sees enough of the beach to imagine himself or herself walking along it.

 * This is an Amazon Affiliate-Link.
 If you use it to buy something, I’ll get a little commission from Amazon